Please demonstrate these qualities in all your contributions.

 Please adopt these strategies when you have a discussion.

 - Present your position.
 Talk about what you understand and believe as your own understanding and belief - not as facts and truth which others must recognize.
-We we are seeking truth which everyone can agree upon, not trumpeting that we have already found it.
+We are seeking truth, and ways to express it, which everyone can recognise and agree upon, not trumpeting that we have already found it.